sysid/starlette/docs/middleware.md

 Any request with an `Origin` header.
 In this case the middleware will pass the request through as normal, but will include appropriate CORS headers on the response.

+#### Private Network Access (PNA)

+Private Network Access is a browser security feature that restricts websites from public networks from accessing servers on private networks.

+When a website attempts to make such a cross-network request, the browser will send a `Access-Control-Request-Private-Network: true` header in the pre-flight request.
+If the `allow_private_network` flag is set to `True`, the middleware will include the `Access-Control-Allow-Private-Network: true` header in the response, allowing the request.
+If set to `False`, the middleware will return a 400 response, blocking the request.

 ### CORSMiddleware Global Enforcement